 - Squeeze the anal sphincter (not your butt cheeks) as tightly as possible, then squeeze the vaginal sphincter as tightly as possible.

 - Slowly increase the intensity of your squeeze.
-Imagine an elevator rising up higher and higher as you intensify your effort.
+Imagine an elevator rising higher and higher as you intensify your effort.

 - Completely relax your effort, allowing your muscles to soften.